LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

 Changes in v3.0.0-dev
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+The ARKode library has been entirely rewritten to support a modular approach to one-step methods, which should allow rapid research and development of novel integration methods without affecting existing solver functionality.
+To support this, the existing ARK-based methods have been encapsulated inside the new ``ARKStep`` time-stepping module; a new ``ERKStep`` time-stepping module provides an optimized implementation for explicit Runge-Kutta methods (reduced storage and number of calls to the ODE right-hand side function).
+This restructure has resulted in numerous small changes to the user interface, particularly the suite of "Set" routines for user-provided solver parameters and and "Get" routines to access solver statistics.
+Aside from affecting the names of these routines, user-level changes have been kept to a minimum.
+However, we recommend that users consult both this documentation and the ARKode example programs for further details on the updated infrastructure.

 Simplified the prototype for the user-supplied time step adaptivity function, :c:func:`ARKAdaptFn()`, to supply only the method order of accuracy (instead of both the method and embedding orders).

-Fully restructured the internal workings of ARKode to support any single-step time integration method.
-The existing ARK-based methods have been encapsulated inside the new ``ARKStep`` time-stepping module, and a new ``ERKStep`` time-stepping module provides an optimized implementation for explicit Runge-Kutta methods (reduced storage and number of calls to the ODE right-hand side function).
-This resulted in numerous small changes to the user-interface, particularly the suite of "Set" routines for user-provided solver parameters and and "Get" routines to access solver statistics.

 Three fused vector operations and seven vector array operations have been added to the NVECTOR API.
 These *optional* operations